 - Aerospace Individual Investigative Project

 The project is designed to develop your technical knowledge and understanding, technical and personal skills and an appreciation of the wider context of their studies.
 It gives you the opportunity to apply and develop further their knowledge and skills by applying them to a specific problem area.
 It is also intended to develop a greater level of your independence.
 The specific aims of the project are to:-provide you with the freedom to explore possible solutions to real engineering problems, allowing you to demonstrate your understanding of practical aerospace engineering.-enable you to exercise independent thought and judgement in conducting a technical investigation.60 credits

-The module provides students with an understanding of the principles of aircraft flight dynamics and the problems of controlling aircraft¿s motion.
-It introduces the equations of motion for a rigid body aircraft and the aerodynamic forces and moments are then determined.
-Static and dynamic stability, response characteristics are defined and methods for their analysis are next introduced.
-Flying and handling qualities of an aircraft, and disturbances affecting its motion, are developed.
-The fundamentals of aircraft feedback control system design and analysis are introduced together with stability augmentation and automatic flight control systems.
-The module provides knowledge for state-space approaches for aircraft control and guidance systems linked with airworthiness requirements for flying qualities and stability.15 credits
+Aerospace engineering is a fascinating area where knowledge from different disciplines is needed.
+The aim of this module is to provide you with a fundamental knowledge and understanding of the principles of aircraft performance, flight dynamics and the problems of controlling an aircraft's motion.
+Various aspects of aircraft performance including straight, level flight and manoeuvres are covered.
+The module introduces the equations of motion for a rigid body aircraft and the aerodynamic forces and moments are then determined.
+Static and dynamic stability and response characteristics are defined.
+Flying and handling qualities of an aircraft, and disturbances affecting its motion, are analysed.10 credits

 - Aerodynamic Design